o1-labs/rfcs/00xx-account-deletion.md

 #### No storage <a name="free_list_no_storage"></a>

-For one, to follow the strategy which allocates the biggest available address within contained within the fill frontier first, we could just scan from the fill frontier index downto the leftmost leaf, and allocate the first available slot.
+For one, to follow the strategy which allocates the biggest available address within contained within the fill interval first, we could just scan from the fill frontier index downto the leftmost leaf, and allocate the first available slot.

 This takes O(n) time.

-To save scanning when the ledger is full within the fill frontier, we could just store how many free locations there are in the database.
+To save scanning when the ledger is full within the fill interval, we could just store how many free locations there are in the database.
 However, an update to the database would probably require a full scan anyway to update this value so that it does not seem as appealing.